Salary transparency and flat hierarchy – how CEO transformed workplace

 Despite the difficult six-month teething process while these changes were made, the Pod Group’s revenue has been up 70% each year, now hovering around the £10m mark.

-Staff turnover has been virtually nil, according to Charles, while the office has gone from “not a fun place to be” to having a positive and relaxed atmosphere.
+Staff turnover has been virtually nil, according to Charles, while the office has gone from “not a fun place to be during the change process” to having a positive and relaxed atmosphere.

 Further growth is firmly in sight but away from the raw numbers, the boss tells an anecdote that reflects just how much his company has moved forward.